diletta-ci/upload-to-zenodo/README.md

 [Zenodo](http://zenodo.org) is a free, open-source research repository, containing papers, but also data sets and software.

 ## Quick start
 _You don't want to accidentally flood your real Zenodo account with dummy submissions.
 We don't want that either.
+That's why the script have two different command to differenciate betweent Zenodo sandbox and production.

+Use the command `bash run.sh sandbox` to upload into the sandbox.

-That's why by default the script `upload_to_zenodo.py` uses the sandbox of Zenodo.
-When you are done with experimenting, just replace `sandbox.zenodo.org` with `zenodo.org` in that script._
+When you are done with experimenting, just use `bash run.sh production` to run the script on production environment.

+Remember to set up your environment variable in the .env file (have a look at the example below).
+_

 <a href="https://github.com/darvasd/upload-to-zenodo/blob/master/docs/overview.png" title="Overview"><img src="https://github.com/darvasd/upload-to-zenodo/blob/master/docs/overview.png" width="800" /></a>

 1. Get a _Personal access token_ at https://zenodo.org/account/settings/applications/.
 The `deposit:write` is enough: to be on the safe side, the script does not publish the uploaded papers, the _Publish_ button has to be pushed manually.
 (Once a document is published on Zenodo, the attached files cannot be modified.)
-   - Set the variable `ACCESS_TOKEN_SANDBOX` with your token in the .env file.
+   - Set the variable `ACCESS_TOKEN_SANDBOX`|`ACCESS_TOKEN_PRODUCTION` with your token in the .env file.
 1. If you would like to group all your uploads to a Zenodo _Comunity_ (that may represent your conference or conference series), [create it](https://zenodo.org/communities/new/) and note its ID.
 1. Create a template JSON describing your submissions.
 Check the [documentation](https://zenodo.org/dev#restapi-rep) (Representations > Deposition metadata) for details about it.
    - Use `{key-name}` for parts that are different for each submission.